Remember the days when you could eat whatever you wanted and still look great?

 When Your Life Catches Up With You

-People think that getting older is the CAUSE of a lot of things, but you would be better served by reframing getting older to time passing.
+People think that getting older is the CAUSE of a lot of things, but you would be better served by reframing that perspective and seeing getting older as no more than time passing.

-Every time you diet (without strength training), you lose muscle mass.
-All the muscle mass that you had when you were young and active was what was keeping you lean even when you stopped moving as much.
+Every time you diet (especially if you are not strength training), you lose muscle mass.
+All that muscle you had when you were young and active was what was keeping you lean even when you stopped moving as much.

-As that muscle mass has faded over the years, your metabolism has been slowly decreasing, and with each passing year, you have less and less to help keep you lean.
+As your muscle mass fads over the years, your metabolism slowly decreases.
+And with each passing year, you have less and less muscle to help keep you lean.

 And then come the hormone changes...